 In this tutorial, we want to cover a few rules for when it comes to dyeing white hair.
 We will talk about the fundamental reasons that cause hair to turn white and the structure of the hair.
 This video was provided by Mrs. Anousha Shafi’e.
-To join our classes, please contact us at 09123209333.

 Some of our viewers might be people who like to dye their hair themselves at home, women who have gone through an elementary hairstyling course, or those colleagues who are active in the business but still have problems.
 We want to know why hair turns white and how to cover the whiteness better.